-Why I Am a Socialist, by Charles Edward Russell; new section, "Socialism and the Great War" is the first gun fired in the world-wide socialistic campaign that is bound to follow the War.
+Why I Am a Socialist, by Charles Edward Russell; new section, "Socialism and the Great War" is the first gun and the Great War" is the first gun fired in the world-wide socialistic campaign that is bound to follow the War.
 You must read it to understand your part.
-Send 60c.
+Send 6oc.

-Socialism in Theory and Practice, by Morris Hillquit.
-Former price \$1.50, now 56c.
+Socialism in Theory and Practice, by Morris Hillquit. \$1.50, now 56c.
+Former price

-Why the Capitalist? by Frederick Haller, LL.B.
-In this book a lawyer throws down the gauntlet to the defenders of capitalism.
+Thy the Capitalist? by Frederick Haller, LL.B.
+In this book a law-yer throws down the gauntlet to the defenders of capitalism.
 The book is a brief in refutation of the doctrines prevailing in Conventional Political Economy.
 Send \$1.10.

 Socialism Summed Up, by Morris Hillquit.
-This authoritative work first appeared in Metropolitan Magazine.
+This authoritative work first appeared in Metropolitan Mag-azine.
 Fine cloth edition, 25 cents.

-First and Last Things, by H. G. Wells.
-A confession of Faith and a Rule of Life.
+First and Last Things, by H. G. Wells. confession of Faith and a Rule of ife.
 Wells sets forth the convictions and ideas which constitute his social faith, and have provided him with a rule of life.
 Send \$1.60.